 Below mentioned are the different types of prepaid payment instruments.

 - Closed Wallet or Closed Prepaid Payment Instrument –

 In this category of the prepaid payment instruments in which the holders of such instruments are not provided with the option of cash redemption or withdrawal.

-- Such instruments are made to be used by the holders in order to purchase goods and services at merchant locations that only accept cards.
-Cash withdrawal and redemption is not permitted in such kind of instruments.
+Such instruments are made to be used by the holders in order to purchase goods and services at merchant locations that only accept cards.
+Cash withdrawal and redemption are not permitted in such kinds of instruments.

 - Open Wallets -